 If you pee in your wetsuit, wash it yourself.
 We get it, but we can also smell it on the boat.
 Plus, we really don’t want to clean it up.
 Go for a little rinse by taking off your wetsuit before you get back on the boat.
 When you are back in the shop, just give it a little dunk.
 We really appreciate it.
 Seriously, really really really appreciate it.

 Respect The Local Way Of Life:

 And finally: (not so much diving etiquette, but just in general) Foreign countries are going to be different from home.
 That’s why most of us travel.
 Please respect the locals and their customs.
 If you aren’t sure, ask someone who lives there.
-A bikini may be suitable attire walking down the street in Gili Trawangan, but would be completely disrespectful to the local community of Labuan Bajo at Komodo.
-Understand that you are in a remote place in the world and WiFi isn’t always guaranteed oftentimes due to things out of our control: see wind, power cuts, bad days.
+A bikini may be suitable attire walking down the street in Gili Trawangan but would be completely disrespectful to the local community of Labuan Bajo at Komodo.
+Understand that you are in a remote place in the world and WiFi isn’t always guaranteed oftentimes due to things out of our control: see the wind, power cuts, bad days.
 (We’re serious.)
 Act as a guest in another person’s home and you’ll be sure to realise what a wonderful host Indonesia can be.